Overcoming Content Challenges

 Allocating sufficient budget and resources to content management efforts can be a challenge, especially for smaller businesses or those with limited resources.

-It is important to prioritize content management efforts and allocate resources accordingly, while also finding ways to maximize efficiency and reduce costs where possible.
+It is important to prioritize content management efforts and allocate resources accordingly while finding ways to maximize efficiency and reduce costs where possible.

 We cover the challenges involved in this area in more detail in our Digital Business Setups lesson.